ssricardo/anki-plugins/fill-the-blanks/README.md

 ### Instant feedback

-While the user types in the answer, the input field changes according to the value.
+While the user types in the answer, the input field changes while the user types.
-The background changes according to whether the answer is:
+The background changes  according to the value:

-* incomplete: blue
+* incomplete: yellow
 * correct: green
 * incorrect: red